semaphoreci/semaphore/docs/docs/reference/toolbox.md

 ## sem-version {#sem-version}

-The `sem-version` tool manages language and utilities versions in Ubuntu environments.
+The `sem-version` tool manages language and utility versions in Ubuntu environments.
 It provides a quick and simple way to install and switch to a version of a command line tool or programming language.

 :::info